percona/pmm/source/metrics-monitor-dashboards.rst

 data without cluttering the interface.

-These are on-demand descriptions in the tooltip format that you can find by hovering the mouse pointer over the |gui.more-information| icon at the top left corner of a graph.
-When you move the mouse pointer away from the |gui.more-inf|
-button the description disappears.
+These are on-demand descriptions in the tooltip format that you can find by hovering the mouse pointer over the *More Information* icon at the top left corner of a graph.
+When you move the mouse pointer away from the *More Information* button the description disappears.

 .. figure:: .res/graphics/png/metrics-monitor.description.1.png